matrix-org/synapse/docs/upgrading/README.md

 In line with our [deprecation
 policy](https://github.com/matrix-org/synapse/blob/release-v1.32.0/docs/deprecation_policy.md),
-we\'ve dropped support for Python 3.5 and PostgreSQL 9.5, as they are no longer supported upstream.
+we've dropped support for Python 3.5 and PostgreSQL 9.5, as they are no longer supported upstream.

 This release of Synapse requires Python 3.6+ and PostgresSQL 9.6+ or